Project-HAMi/HAMi/README.md

 ```
       resources:
         limits:
-          nvidia.com/gpu: 1 # Declare how many physical GPUs the pod needs
+          nvidia.com/gpu: 1 # declare how many physical GPUs the pod needs
-          nvidia.com/gpumem: 3000 # Identifies 3G GPU memory each physical GPU allocates to the pod
+          nvidia.com/gpumem: 3000 # identifies 3G GPU memory each physical GPU allocates to the pod
 ```

 will see 3G device memory inside container